 - 1. Seek immediate cover - 2.
-Call Crouse Health Security at 315-470-7826.
-Relay as many details as possible regarding the threat
+Call 911.
+Relay as many details as possible regarding the threat - a.

-- a.
 Location of incident - b.
 Description and number of persons involved (clothing and physical features) - c.
 Injuries that have occurred - d.
 Description of any weapons involved - e.
 The suspect's direction of travel and vehicle description (if applicable) - 3.
 Do not sound the fire alarm to evacuate the building.
 People may be placed in harm's way when attempting to exit the building - a.
 If the fire alarm does sound during a lockdown, do not evacuate unless you see fire and/or smell smoke